mmenanno/calendar_hub/README.md

 Notes:

 - Container listens on port 80 by default (Thruster).
 Override `CMD` if needed.
-- Use a persistent volume for `storage/` if you store uploads.
+- **Important**: Use a persistent volume for `storage/` to preserve auto-generated secrets and data between container restarts.

 ### GitHub Container Registry